syenpark/syenpark.github.io/_posts/2018-06-08-essential-computer-science-knowledge.md

 ### __Design and Analysis of Algorithms__
-- #### Introduction to Computer Science and Programming Using Python (MITx) This course deals with python basics and rudimentary algorithms like sorting.
+- #### Introduction to Computer Science and Programming Using Python (MITx) This course is good for Python beginners.
+It deals with Python basics, rudimentary algorithms with Python, and algorithmic complexity.

     *My repo: [Intro2CSandPy](https://github.com/syenpark/Intro2CSandPy)*